-See a variety of high-altitude adapted plains game, including rare and endangered species of animals like the bongo, the giant forest hog and rhino.
-You can also see elephants, tree hyrax, white-tailed mongoose, suni, black-fronted duiker, mole rat, bushbucks, waterbuck and elands.
+See a variety of high-altitude adapted plains game, including rare and endangered species of animals like the bongo, the giant forest hog and the rhino.
+You can also see elephants, tree hyrax, white-tailed mongoose, suni, black-fronted duiker, mole rats, bushbucks, waterbuck and elands.
 Though not endangered, the leopard is a rare sight.

 6. Crack the Mima Mounds Mystery